 How long will I qualify for MI unemployment benefits?

-If you lose your job in March 2017 and receive unemployment benefits, you qualify for 20 weeks of payments.
-If you receive 15 weeks of benefits and find a new job, you’ll have 5 remaining weeks of benefits to access.
-If you are laid off again in January of 2018, you can utilize these five weeks, and are not entitled to any further payments because a full calendar year has not passed since you first filed.
+- If you lose your job in March 2020 and receive unemployment benefits, you qualify for 20 weeks of payments.
+If you receive 15 weeks of benefits and find a new job, you’ll have five remaining weeks of benefits to access.
+If you are laid off again in January of 2021, you can utilize these five weeks, and are not entitled to any further payments because a full calendar year has not passed since you first filed.

 In most cases, it is not possible to receive a Michigan unemployment extension.
 Previously, the state has only allowed extensions in times where economic downturn has created high Michigan unemployment rates.